TLChilton/combinePdfs/README.md

 This program will only work on Windows.
 An executable could be derived from the included source file for other operating systems if you have the know-how.

+## Noted issues:

+Tested with combining 11 textbooks together.
+Encountered a fatal error that has not yet been explored.
+Could just be an issue of size.